Norman Kerr: Marylebone

 From 1874, he was employed as the Medical Officer of Health for Marylebone (Christ Church District) by the Board of guardians.
 The Christ Church District included Lisson Grove, an area of slum housing with single room tenements.
 In 1881 the outbreak of Typhus prompted Dr Norman Kerr to write a letter to the Vestry of St Marylebone.

 In a letter to the local paper he wrote "The Sanitary authority, typhus being at once the most contagious and the most preventable of diseases, ought to have suppressed the epidemic more than a month ago, and thus saved several lives.
 Had I not stepped in, at some detriment to health and private practice (keeping up only with the aid of professional assistance, constant Turkish baths, extra diet, and the non-use of stimulants) and discharged the duty the Vestry neglected, the cases would have numbered hundreds, and the deaths at least twenties."

-The Turkish bath he visited is probably the one in Lisson Grove established in 1860, the first in London.
+The Victorian Turkish bath he visited is probably the one at 5 Bell Street, on the corner with Lisson Grove, established in 1860, the first in London.
 His other health precaution was a good square meal before going where infectious disease existed.
 Dr Kerr also believed that "smoke being retained in the mouth has … a kind of disinfecting filter through which the germs have to pass, and some of them are certainly destroyed, or at least deprived of their vitality".
 "There might be exceptions, he said.
 If a person could not stand smoking well, then it might depress his heart's action, and so lessen the resisting power to throw off the infectious germs.
 On broad, general grounds, however, he was decidedly of opinion that tobacco smoking, other things being equal, did give anyone exposed to infection a considerable amount of immunity.
 Dr. Kerr himself in attending cases of cholera always made a point of smoking."
 He wrote on the subject of cholera and having had cholera himself.

 Dr Kerr's health concerns were well founded since infectious diseases were common and in a previous outbreak nineteen years earlier the Relieving Officer and District Medical Officer both caught typhus and died.
 In this case he was able to joke about it, as reported by the Marylebone Mercury.

 He went on to be one of the founders in 1892 of the Church Sanitary Association with the aims of ensuring to everyone pure air, pure water, a wholesome dwelling, and surroundings safeguarded from preventable diseases.